mediachain/apps/museums/moma.md

 ## Conclusion
 If you published a new dataset after following this tutorial, reach out to us on [Slack](http://slack.mediachain.io) so we can merge it into the Museum Node with the rest of the museum data!

-Open an issue if you have any questions or problems!
+Open an issue if you have any questions or problems, or come for help in #support on [Slack](http://slack.mediachain.io)!